MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/sample-controls/data-set-grid-control.md

 Model-driven apps

 > [!NOTE]
 > Some of the dataset API methods are still not supported in canvas apps.
-See, [Dataset component for canvas apps](data-set-componet-canvas.md) to learn more about how dataset typecomponent can be created in canvas apps.
+See, [Dataset component for canvas apps](data-set-component-canvas.md) to learn more about how dataset type components are implemented in canvas apps.

 ## Manifest